-Use Transline to control susceptible broadleaf weeds on rangeland, shelterbelts, Conservation Reserve Program acres, or established forage grasses in permanent grass pastures.
+Use Transline to control susceptible broadleaf weeds on rangeland areas, shelterbelts, Conservation Reserve Program acres, or established forage grasses in permanent grass pastures.
 Best results on most weeds are obtained when weeds are small and actively growing (see specific information below) and application is made in 10 gallons or more per acre of water using ground equipment.
-Do not apply with broadcast applications in less than 4 gallons per acre.

-There are no grazing or haying restrictions following Transline applications when used at labeled rates except for export hay from California, Nevada, Oregon and Washington.
+There are no grazing or haying restrictions following Transline applications when used at labeled rates.